About Mt Milligan North Project: Mt Milligan North Project – Summary:

 A two-part program of exploration work is recommended: Stage 1 work will expand coverage by technical surveys, including soil geochemistry, prospecting and ground-based geophysical surveys, and photogrammetric studies, including structural interpretations of fracture patterns, and analysis of satellite-based spectrometric data.
 Geophysical work may include magnetic surveys and induced polarization surveys performed by a specialist contractor.
 An experienced prospector should be attached to the field program and given a mandate to independently examine all parts of the property and sample or otherwise investigate mineral zones.
 Budget requirements are estimates and actual costs of field work may differ from those estimates.

-Proposed soil sample lines, totalling 44.5 line-km and 903 samples, are detailed in Figures 12 and Table 2 of this report.
+Proposed soil sample lines, totalling 44.5 line-km and 903 samples.
 Ground-based magnetic surveys should be conducted over the same lines.
 The Phase 1 exploration budget should include provision for 20 line-km of induced polarization surveys over parts of the soil survey that will be determined as work progresses.